cloudedbats/cloudedbats_wurb_2020/README.md

 - Software completely rewritten.
 Python 3.7+ needed.
 - Raspbian Buster Lite used for Raspberry Pi 4 support.
-- RaspAP (https://raspap.com/) used to run the detector as a WiFi Hot Spot.
+- RaspAP (https://raspap.com/) used to run the detector as a WiFi Hotspot/AccessPoint.
 - More modular software design by use of micro services.
 - API:s are specified as OpenAPI 3.0.
 - Asynchronous (async/await) programming both in frontend and backend.